2001 Translation

 The Greek source seems to indicate that Timothy would act as soldier or warrior in fighting (strateun) in a good (kalen) war (strateian).
 Presumably, this would be a spiritual war.

-What may be the original Aramaic source agrees, saying that Timothy would perform military work or service (dəṯeplūḥ) in a good, or proper, (šappīrtā) war (pālḥūṯā).
+The Aramaic source agrees, saying that Timothy would perform military work or service (dəṯeplūḥ) in a good, or proper, (šappīrtā) war (pālḥūṯā).

 We feel that this is more colorful than merely ‘fight a good fight’.
 It is also logical, because both letters to Timothy follow a theme of a soldier in battle.
 For example, Paul refers to him as a ‘fine soldier’ at 2 Timothy 2:3-4.